SimplyEdit/simplyflow/docs/state.md

 })
 ```

 Creates a signal from a given object.
 This object may also be an Array, a Set or a Map, or an instance of your own class definition.
+It must be an object, you cannot use a string, number. boolean, null or any other value that is not an object.

 The returned signal is a completely transparent Proxy for that object, and you should be able to use it anywhere that the original object could be used.